-The undergraduate degree in Urban Planning focuses on Urban Ecology, exploring the interrelationships among ecological, building, infrastructural, and cultural systems, with an aim toward enhancing the vitality and vibrancy of places and communities.
+The undergraduate degree in Urban Ecology focuses on exploring the interrelationships among social, environmental and economic systems, with an aim toward enhancing the vitality and sustainability of places and communities.
 For those seeking work at the graduate level, it also provides preparation for the Master of City & Metropolitan degree.

-The program is designed to respond to the particular planning issues that exist in the “new west.”
-These might be characterized as environmental management, fragile landscape protection, recreation and tourism, public lands planning, rapid population growth, rural towns, regional transportation, and low density sprawl.
+The program is designed to respond to the particular problems and opportunities that exist in the “new west.”
+These might be characterized as environmental management, fragile landscape protection, recreation and tourism, public lands planning, rapid population growth, rural towns, regional transportation, energy production and low density sprawl.

-Urban Planners help decide important community issues that affect daily quality of life as well as the long-term health of the environment.
+The field of Urban Ecology helps communities understand the complexity of issues that affect daily quality of life as well as the long-term health of the environment.
 It is a highly interdisciplinary field and the workday usually brings a variety of different activities including analytical work, community meetings, problem solving, and administrative actions.
-The undergraduate program in urban planning will prepare students well for this career.
+The undergraduate program in Urban Ecology will prepare students well for professional careers in environmental and sustainability planning, urban planning, public health, public policy, and community development.

 Students must have a cumulative GPA of 2.7 or higher to be admitted to the major.
 To enter the major, a student must first seek consultation from the program advisor and then request to be coded as a major.

-Prior to beginning studies in Planning, students should have satisfied the University’s Lower Division Writing Requirement, the American Institutions Requirement, the Quantitative Reasoning Requirements, and most of the Intellectual Explorations Requirements.
+Prior to beginning studies in Urban Ecology, students should have satisfied the University’s Lower Division Writing Requirement, the American Institutions Requirement, the Quantitative Reasoning Requirements, and most of the Intellectual Explorations Requirements.
 Transfer students should have or nearly have completed their general education requirements.
-Typically, the Planning major can be completed in a two- year period.
+Typically, the Urban Ecology major can be completed in a two- year period.
 However, efficiently scheduling both required courses and desired electives demands care, forethought and consideration.
-Planning courses are usually offered once a year, and their scheduling is reasonably predictable.
+Urban Ecology courses are usually offered once a year, and their scheduling is reasonably predictable.
 Continued enrollment in the major requires students to maintain a 2.7 overall GPA or a 3.00 GPA within the major.

 Electives (18 credits)

-Select from any other undergraduate planning offerings or related courses in other disciplines at the upper division level.
+Select from any other undergraduate Urban Ecology offerings or related courses in other disciplines at the upper division level.

-If you would like to speak with an advisor about obtaining an undergraduate degree in Urban Planning please feel free to contact us by phone or email.
+If you would like to speak with an advisor about obtaining an undergraduate degree in Urban Ecology please feel free to contact us by phone or email.

 The University of Utah